ottigeda/gexperts/trunk/Documentation/Readme.txt

 CHANGE LOG
 ----------------------
+Sorry, I have not maintained the change log since I took over from Eric Berry.
+There were many.
+I particular of course support for the latest released versions of RAD Studio / Delphi.
+-- Thomas Mueller

 VERSION 1.38 (September 2015)
 - General: Added support for RAD Studio 10 Seattle.
 - General: Improved Unicode support for several GExperts tools (Thomas Mueller).